21 Indian Ocean Facts : You Might Not Know

 The Indian Ocean Has Seamounts

-The Indian Ocean is full of seamounts, which are mainly submarine volcanos that are extinct.
-They are mainly located near Seychelles.
+The Indian Ocean is full of seamounts, which are mainly extinct submarine volcanos located mainly near Seychelles.

 The Indian Ocean Has A Lost Continent